Thoughtfully navigating the Bredesen ReCODE Protocol™ supplements

-The “Basic Plan” in Dr. Bredesen’s book describes dozens of so-called “neuroceuticals” that have demonstrated efficacy to enhance brain health in human clinical trials.
-A doctor trained in the Bredesen Protocol™ can prescribe selected supplements from that list depending on each patient’s unique needs.
+In his two books, Dr. Bredesen describes a plethora of so-called “neuroceuticals” with some demonstrated efficacy to promote brain health.
+A doctor trained in ReCODE™ can prescribe selected supplements from the broad array of options according to each patient’s unique needs.

-For those of us preventing cognitive decline and not under the supervision of a Bredesen-trained medical practitioner, thoughtfully choosing supplements (or not) can be tricky.
-I will outline a few general considerations below.
+For those preventing cognitive decline and not under the supervision of a Bredesen-trained doctor, thoughtfully selecting supplements (or choosing not to take them) can be tricky.
+I outline a few general considerations below.
 To be clear, the information below is not medical advice.
 Ultimately, before starting or discontinuing any supplement, you should first consult a qualified healthcare professional, even at the stage of prevention.

 Supplements are by definition “supplementary”

 To quote Dr. Bredesen, “Supplements-only just doesn’t work.”
-No matter how many excellent supplements you take, your brain health can’t improve without addressing diet/lifestyle aspects that underlie your condition and getting medical intervention as necessary.
+No matter how many excellent supplements you take, your brain health is unlikely to improve without addressing diet and lifestyle aspects that contribute to your condition in conjunction with medical intervention/treatment as necessary.

-In functional medicine, supplements are often prescribed to help the body heal itself.
-Too little or too much of these supplemental factors can upset the body’s balance.
-We especially don’t want to overdo fat-soluble supplements that can build up in the body.
+In functional medicine, supplements are often utilized to help the body heal itself.
+Too little or too much of these supplemental factors can upset the body’s balance, especially excess fat-soluble supplements that bio-accumulate.

-If you have digestive issues, absorption of oral supplements and nutrients from food can be poor.
-Nutrient deficiencies can be a signal to resolve gut health issues over the long-term.
-You don’t want to waste costly supplements without fixing gut problems; you just end up generating expensive pee.
-To bypass poor gut absorption, some Bredesen Protocol™ supplements can be taken in sublingual, intravenous, or inhaled form until gut health is restored.
+Absorption of oral supplements and nutrients from food can be poor when digestive issues haven’t been addressed.
+Costly supplements can go to waste with unresolved gut problems; thereby, you end up generating expensive pee.
+To bypass poor gut absorption, some ReCODE™ supplements can be taken in sublingual, intravenous, or inhaled form until gut health is restored.

-The risk-reward calculations of taking various Bredesen Protocol™ supplements and decisions about incurring the added expense are different for someone trying to immediately treat a diagnosis of pre-Alzheimer’s disease than for someone interested in prevention over decades to come.
-Often, during the initial intense phase of therapy for cognitive impairment, multiple supplements are utilized until retesting reveals whether to maintain, reduce the dose, or discontinue supplements.
+The risk-reward calculations of taking supplements and decisions about incurring the added expense are different for someone with cognitive symptoms at high risk of Alzheimer’s than for someone interested purely in prevention over decades to come.

 - vitamin D with K2 when a blood test reveals insufficiency,